HOW TO BE ALONE (2019)

 What she’s feeling will be very familiar to anyone who’s spent a sleepless night worried about their finances, their relationship, etc. How To Be Alone does have a very authentic feel to those fears.
 Probably because of Trefry’s own pregnancy during the development and shooting of the project.
 The way it’s presented visually and accompanied by Lucy’s inner monologue makes it by turns frightening and funny as well as relatable.

 Focusing on an ominous cabinet that acts as a portal for her fears.
-And utilizing lighting that goes from dark and ominous to almost neon the film has a look that matches its story.
-Not to mention on of the more bizarre final shots in recent memory.
+And utilizing lighting that goes from dark and ominous to almost neon, the film has a look that matches its story.
+Not to mention one of the more bizarre final shots in recent memory.

 Trefry has made the Young and Hungry list and had a couple of scripts make The Black List.
 That talent shows through here and hopefully, this will help get one of her feature-length works produced.
 Quite possibly even with her directing, she shows quite a bit of potential in that department as well here.